-For vehicles with a cycle energy demand between that of vehicles L and M, each parameter of vehicle H that is necessary for the interpolation of individual OVC-HEV and NOVC-HEV values, shall be substituted by the corresponding parameter of vehicle M.
+For vehicles with a cycle energy demand between that of vehicles L and M, each parameter of vehicle H necessary for the application of the interpolation method on individual OVC-HEV and NOVC-HEV values, shall be substituted by the corresponding parameter of vehicle M.

-For vehicles with a cycle energy demand between that of vehicles M and H, each parameter of vehicle L that is necessary for the interpolation of individual cycle values shall be substituted by the corresponding parameter of vehicle M.
+For vehicles with a cycle energy demand between that of vehicles M and H, each parameter of vehicle L that is necessary for the application of the interpolation method on individual OVC-HEV and NOVC-HEV values shall be substituted by the corresponding parameter of vehicle M.